 After your morning prayer, consider converting the making of your bed every morning into a ritual.
-I don’t think any studies have been done on this, but many will back me up on this.
+I don’t think any studies have been done on the benefit of making your bed, but many will back me up on this.

 I really like how Anne-Laure Le Cunff distinguishes habits, routines, and rituals.
 She shows that though similar, of the three, rituals require the most thought and effort.
 Still, each has a degree of being automatic.
 She states that compared to habits or routines, rituals are “viewed as more meaningful practices which have a real sense of purpose”.
 For example, for countless people, preparing meals is clearly a ritual.
 The more purposeful the ritual, the more enjoyable it can become.
 On the other hand, for many, making our beds is not even a habit, but completely drudgery.
 However, by transforming this into a ritual, it’s can become the first thing you do that day that will allow you to take complete control of in a purposeful way.